tolauwae/phd-thesis/src/oop/oop.typ

     / invoke-end: When invocation ends, there is only a single value $v$ left on the stack on the client $C$.
         At this point, the client makes use of the $a_{transfer^{-1}}$ function of the action to compute which state needs to be synchronised.
-        This difference is then transferred back to the server in a #smallcaps("sync") message, along with the return value $v$ of the action.
+        This difference is then transferred back to the server in a _sync_ message, along with the return value $v$ of the action.

 == Modeling Asynchronous Non-transferable Resources<oop:Asynchronous>